jsalonen/yle-api/README.md

 });
 ```

-Check out the source code for methods.
+Check out the source code for more methods.